-- Sender Policy Framework (SPF);
+- A Sender Policy Framework (SPF);

 - DomainKeys Identified Mail (DKIM); and

 - Domain-based Message Authentication, Reporting & Conformance (DMARC) records.

-It is important to note that DMARC depends on the proper implementation of SPF and DKIM.
+It is important to note that DMARC depends on the proper implementation of both SPF and DKIM.
+DMARC records are published in the DNS and provide guidance to the email receiver on actions to take when emails received do not conform to the published record.